DavyNeat/SimpleSortingVisualizer/README.md

 # SimpleSortingVisualizer
-A simple personal project to visualize sorting algorithms
+A simple personal project to visualize sorting algorithms.
+Compile and run using the VisualizerFrame